Skip to main content

 number: 8080

-At 11 PM I finally made it work.
-47 lines of YAML + 12 annotations.
-I didn't understand half of it.
+At 11 p.m. it worked.
+47 lines of YAML and 12 annotations.
+I did not understand half of it.

 apiVersion: gateway.networking.k8s.io/v1